Relintai/pandemonium_engine_docs/getting_started/step_by_step/instancing.md

    and making a change to the Ball node there.
 Upon saving, all instances of the Ball in the project will see their values update.

+Note:
-.. note:: Changing a property on an instance always overrides values from the
+ Changing a property on an instance always overrides values from the
           corresponding packed scene.

 Let's try this.
 Open `Ball.tscn` and select the Ball node.
 In the Inspector on